 - Having a more accessible and user-friendly interface, this music tag editor software is simple to operate; any user can choose it and use it.

-- The left pane, which is split in half vertically, holds the current directory used as a home of the file list.
+- The left pane, which is split in half vertically, holds the current directory used as the home of the file list.

 - The right pane is programmed in a particular way as it can be tabbed to switch between the single tag edit, multiple tag edit, bulk rename, tag clear, and playlist creation functions.

-- It is believed one of the most futuristic music tag editor applications because it has a .deb for ARM availability.
+- It is believed to be one of the most futuristic music tag editor applications because it has a .deb for ARM availability.

-Puddletag is a music tag editor software that is solely created for the Linux platform.
-This software is distinct because of its spreadsheet-like layout so that all the manual tags can be visible and editable.
-This tag editor application is suitable to extract information from the file names, and what is more, it can be used to renaming files based on their tags.
+Puddletag is a music tag editor software solely created for the Linux platform.
+This software is distinct because of its spreadsheet-like layout, so all the manual tags can be visible and editable.
+This tag editor application is suitable for extracting information from the file names, and what is more, it can be used to rename files based on their tags.

-Moreover, some functions allow replacing trim, text and replace the case of tags.
+Moreover, some functions allow replacing trim and text and replacing the case of tags.
 Because of its dynamic option, repetitive tasks can be automated.
 What is else?
-Lookup tags and QuodLibet library can be imported by using the MusicBrainz.
+Lookup tags and the QuodLibet library can be imported by using MusicBrainz.

 Features of Puddletag